-A good Mexican cook relieves the mistress of the house of worry and responsibility in a manner that is almost unknown in the United States.

-purchase each morning all the provisions for the day, including even the staples that are usually bought in large quantities in other countries.
+mistress of the house of worry and responsibility in a manner that is almost unknown in the United States. a-The cook is given so much every. day, and with this amount she will purchase each morning all the provisions for the day, including even the staples that are usually bought in large quantities in other countries.
 On \$1 a day a cook will provide a very good table for a family of three or four and get enough beans and tortillas and chile to set the servants table besides.
-They can really do better than their mistresses, because they can usually drive sharper bargains with the marketmen of their own class, and they have more patience to haggle over the last penny.-San Antonio Express.
+They can really do better than their mistresses, because they can usually drive sharper bargains with the marketmen of their own class. and they have more patience to haggle over the last penny.-San Antonio Express.